babca/plutaniumCalendar.js/docs/docs.md

 # plutanium-event-calendar
-Plutanium Event Calendar is an event calendar for restaurants, sidebars, calendar widgets, order forms with appointment picker, event list.
-Written in jquery, usable with angular.
-Data are served in JSON.
+Plutanium Event Calendar is the most comprehensive event calendar for restaurants, sidebars, calendar widgets, order forms with appointment or timeslot picker, event list.
+Written in jQuery, usable with AngularJS.

-Currently only an API is open sourced.
-If you are interested let me know!
+Only API is open sourced at the moment.
+If you are interested in the library let me know!

 ##Features